tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 categories: ["testing", "ruby"]
 ---

-While tests can help to improve the robustness of your system, you are limited by the test cases and sample data used in your test suite.
-In this post, we will cover how to add randomness to your test as a way to reduce some of these limitations.
-The examples in the post will be using [FactoryBot](https://github.com/thoughtbot/factory_bot), but you should be able to apply similar concepts to [Rails' fixtures](https://guides.rubyonrails.org/testing.html#the-low-down-on-fixtures) and other testing tools (and other languages even) as well.
+While tests can help improve the robustness of our applications, we are limited by the test cases and sample data we use in our test suite.
+In this post, we will cover reducing some of these limitations by adding randomness to your tests.
+The examples in the post will be using [FactoryBot](https://github.com/thoughtbot/factory_bot), but similar concepts are applicable with other testing tools such as [Rails' fixtures](https://guides.rubyonrails.org/testing.html#the-low-down-on-fixtures).

 ## Sequences

 ### Inline

 A commonly used form of randomness in FactoryBot is [sequences](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#global-sequences).
-When defining a factory, you can use the `sequence` method to have a block of code run each time a particular attribute needs to be generated.
+When defining a factory, you can use the `sequence` method to have a block of code run when generating an attribute (as opposed to a hard-coded value).
 These are known as [inline sequences](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#inline-sequences).

-A common use case for inline sequences is to avoid triggering uniqueness constraints.
-For example, if a `User` record requires a unique `username` you can use a sequence append an ever-increasing number to the end of it.
+Often, inline sequences are used to avoid triggering uniqueness constraints.
+For example, if a `User` record requires a unique `username` you can use a sequence to append an ever-increasing number to the end of the generated `username`.

 ```ruby
 factory :user